RAFAEL LLOYD IGLESIAS

 Rafael's Projects

-a new direction
+A new direction

 Going deaf (see below), having recovered his hearing and with the effect that had on his professional life, Rafael is back with new compositions, new ideas and new energy to move forward.
 Rafael, together with his lifelong journey as a flamenco is returning to his teenage passion of electronic music of the 'new romantic' era.
 Incorporating digital and analogue synthesizers but always respectful of the traditions, structures and rhythms of flamenco.
-He is challenging this ancient art form, finding a new way for him and flamenco, taking his music and the traditional art of flamenco in an exciting direction.
+He is challenging this ancient art form, finding a new way for him and flamenco, taking his music and the traditional art of flamenco in an exciting direction - Electro Flamenco

 Background